stephenmcd/mezzanine/docs/caching-strategy.rst

 Accordingly, Mezzanine provides the start and end template tags ``nevercache`` and ``endnevercache``.
-Content wrapped in these tags will ensure that the enclosed content is not cached.
+Content wrapped in these tags will not be cached.
 With two-phased rendering, the page is cached without any of the template code inside ``nevercache`` and ``endnevercache`` executed for the first phase.
 The second phase then occurs after the page is retrieved from